-PMRT covers the largest geographic area of any of the Lakes District Mountain Rescue Teams.
+Penrith MRT covers the largest geographic area of any of the Lakes District Mountain Rescue Teams.
 Our area stretches from the Scottish Border in the North to the Northumberland Border in the East, down the North Pennines to High Cup Nick above Dufton in the South, with the North-eastern fells of the Lake District (Haweswater) making up our Western boundary.
-We have great neighbours from adjoining MRT’s and often we find ourselves working alongside them as we assist them or they assist us.
+We often work alongside our neighbouring Mountain Rescue teams, particularly Patterdale and Kirkby Stephen.

 The team is entirely funded by donations and all members are unpaid volunteers, willing to respond any day of the year in any weather.

 The operational members of the team commit to a rigorous programme of training throughout the year, covering casualty care, off-road and ‘blue-light’ driving, radio communications, search management and swift water rescue.

 We respond to 50+ callouts a year and are on call 365 days per year, 24 hours per day.

 The team operates from a purpose-built base in Penrith.